GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

 ### **1. Simulations**

-Code to reproduce the neural network simulations described in the manuscript, including model setup, parameter manipulation, and dynamical integration for both LIF and multicompartment models.
+Code to reproduce the neural network simulations described in the manuscript, including model setup, parameter manipulation, and dynamical integration for LIF model.

-### **2. Analysis**
+### **2. Analysis **

 Scripts to process the simulated data, compute coherence and connectivity metrics, extract spectral features, and run all statistical analyses presented in the paper.